May 17, 2020

-So what is the solution to these problems?
-Transition your pet’s food to one that you can trust to be complete, backed by years of research, and proven to improve your pet’s quality of life.
-According to Dr. C, “The healthiest dogs that we see day in and day out are eating Royal Canin, Science Diet, Purina Pro Plan, Iam’s and Eukanuba”.
-Within days of transitioning their pets from “boutique” foods to one of the Big 5 upon Dr. C’s recommendation, pet owners reported that their pet’s symptoms were nearly or completely resolved.
+So, what is the solution to these problems?
+Transition your pet’s food to one you can trust to be complete, backed by years of research, and proven to improve your pet’s quality of life.
+The healthiest dogs that we see day in and day out are eating Royal Canin, Science Diet, Pro Plan, Iam’s or Eukanuba.
+Just saying “feed an AAFCO approved diet” is not good enough anymore.
+Some of these boutique foods have the AAFCO seal.
+Within 2-3 weeks of transitioning their pets from “boutique” foods to one of the recommended diets, pet owners reported their pet’s symptoms were nearly or completely resolved.

-“Personally, I feel much better about my job as a veterinarian if I see more patients for wellness visits than sick visits,” added Dr. C. “The current state of the pet food industry makes that nearly impossible, especially because many pet food marketing tactics encourage owners to be swept away by the latest trend, rather than trust sound science and years of clinical experience in their veterinarian.”
+We feel much better about our job as a veterinarian if we see more patients for wellness visits than sick visits.
+The current state of the pet food industry makes that nearly impossible, especially because many pet food marketing tactics encourage owners to be swept away by the latest trend, rather than trust sound science and years of clinical experience in their veterinarian.

 Our hospital was founded on the premise of building relationships with pet owners through education.
 We will continue to share our knowledge and experience in the hopes that it can help even more pets.
 If you are considering a change in your pet’s food–or want to know if you should be, set up a nutrition consultation with your veterinarian.
 Choosing your pet’s diet is a medical decision.